mastercomfig/mastercomfig/docs/README.md

 * [Rhapsody](http://rhapsodysl.github.io/perfconfig/) for updating Chris' config
 * [Felik](http://www.teamfortress.tv/44076/se-config-framework-feliks-config-3)
   for providing an alternative to Chris-based configs
+* [JarateKing](https://github.com/JarateKing) for all their amazing work on TF2 modding and configuration
 * Michael Moss for the [Android Insomnia](http://whitespirals.com/fonts.html) font used in the logo
 * The community for their continued support, advice and benchmarks.
-(Special Mentions to: amazoc, JackStanley, Setsul, Hopps, fagoatse, ZeRo5, stabby, Whisker, Vantavimeow, osvaldo, DarkNecrid, steph, Thole, gemm, sage, Malkraz, JarateKing, maximsmol, Fraklin and perhaps many others)
+(Special Mentions to: amazoc, JackStanley, Setsul, Hopps, fagoatse, ZeRo5, stabby, Whisker, Vantavimeow, osvaldo, DarkNecrid, steph, Thole, gemm, sage, Malkraz, maximsmol, Fraklin, UnnoTed, Mothership, Mike, Skorp, Smoutebollen, Goatz, DapperTrappper, Tene and perhaps many others)
 * The [Valve Developer community](https://developer.valvesoftware.com/wiki/Main_Page)
   for their documentation of Source Engine console variables and mechanics
-* and to Valve, for making and updating the best class-based FPS to date with so much customizability on top
+* and to Valve, for making and updating (for over a decade!) the best class-based FPS to date with so much customizability on top

 ## Legal

-Valve, the Valve logo, Steam, the Steam logo, Team Fortress, the Team Fortress logo are trademarks and/or registered trademarks of Valve Corporation. mastercomfig is not associated with nor endorsed by Valve Corporation.
+Valve, the Valve logo, Steam, the Steam logo, Team Fortress, the Team Fortress logo are trademarks and/or registered trademarks of Valve Corporation in the U.S. and/or other countries.

+mastercomfig is not sponsored, endorsed, licensed by, or affiliated with Valve Corporation.